-NOTES:
+FOOTNOTES:

-- 1. California standards for ozone, carbon monoxide, sulfur dioxide (1 hour), nitrogen dioxide and particulate matter $PM{10}$ , and visibility reducing particles are values that are not to be exceeded.
-The sulfur dioxide (24-hour), sulfates, lead, hydrogen sulfide, and vinyl chloride are not to be equaled or exceeded. - 2.
-National standards, other than ozone and those based on annual averages or annual arithmetic means are not to be exceeded more than once a year.
-The ozone standard is attained when the expected number of days per calendar year with maximum hourly average concentrations above the standard is equal to or less than one. - 3.
-Concentration expressed first in units in which it was promulgated.
+- California standards for ozone, carbon monoxide, sulfur dioxide (1 hour), nitrogen dioxide and particulate matter - PM10, and visibility reducing particles are values that are not to be exceeded.
+The sulfur dioxide (24-hour), sulfates, lead, hydrogen sulfide, and vinyl chloride are not to be equaled or exceeded. - 2) National standards, other than ozone and those based on annual averages or annual arithmetic means are not to be exceeded more than once a year.
+The ozone standard is attained when the expected number of days per calendar year with maximum hourly average concentrations above the standard is equal to or less than one. - 3) Concentration expressed first in units in which it was promulgated.
 Equivalent units given in parenthesis are based upon a reference temperature of 25°C and a reference pressure of 760 mm of mercury.
-All measurements of air quality are to be corrected to a reference temperature of 25°C and a reference pressure of 760 mm of mercury (1,013.2 millibar); ppm in this table refers to ppm by volume, or micromoles of pollutant per mole of gas. - 4.
-National Primary Standards: The levels of air quality necessary, with an adequate margin of safety to protect the public health.
-Each state must attain the primary standards no later than three years after that state's implementation plan is approved by the Environmental Protection Agency. - 5.
-National Secondary Standards: The levels of air quality necessary to protect the public welfare from any known or anticipated adverse effects of a pollutant.
-Each state must attain the secondary standards within a "reasonable time" after the implementation plan is approved by the EPA. - 6.
-At locations where the state standards for ozone and/or suspended particulate matter are violated.
-National standards apply elsewhere. - 7.
-This standard is intended to limit the frequency and severity of visibility impairment due to regional haze and is equivalent to a 10-mile nominal visual range when relative humidity is less than 70 percent.
+All measurements of air quality are to be corrected to a reference temperature of 25°C and a reference pressure of 760 mm of mercury (1,013.2 millibar); ppm in this table refers to ppm by volume, or micromoles of pollutant per mole of gas. - 4) National Primary Standards: The levels of air quality necessary, with an adequate margin of safety to protect the public health.
+Each state must attain the primary standards no later than three years after that state's implementation plan is approved by the Environmental Protection Agency. - 5) National Secondary Standards: The levels of air quality necessary to protect the public welfare from any known or anticipated adverse effects of a pollutant.
+Each state must attain the secondary standards within a "reasonable time" after the implementation plan is approved by the EPA. - 6) At locations where the state standards for ozone and/or suspended particulate matter are violated.
+National standards apply elsewhere. - 7) This standard is intended to limit the frequency and severity of visibility impairment due to regional haze and is equivalent to a 10-mile nominal visual range when relative humidity is less than 70 percent. - 8) This state 8-hour ozone standard went into effect in June, 2006.
+Official designations have not yet been announced; our data indicate we will be considered in nonattainment of this standard. - 9) This federal 1-hour ozone standard was revoked in 2005. - 10) The state Nitrogen Dioxide ambient air quality standard was amended on February 22, 2007, to lower the 1-hour standard to 0.18 ppm and establish a new annual standard of 0.030 ppm.
+These changes become effective after regulatory changes are submitted and approved by the Office of Administrative Law, expected at the end of 2007. - 11) Effective December 18, 2006, the USEPA revoked the annual PM10 standard and lowered the 24-hour PM2.5 standard, with the changes reflected in the table.